Adroiti/docs-for-code-review-tools/Cppcheck/postfixOperator.md

-Pattern: Postfix operator
+Pattern: Use of postfix operator

 Issue: -

 ## Description

-Prefix ++/-- operators should be preferred for non-primitive types.
+Prefix `++`/`--` operators should be preferred for non-primitive types.
 Pre-increment/decrement can be more efficient than post-increment/decrement.
 Post-increment/decrement usually involves keeping a copy of the previous value around and adds a little extra code.

 ## Further Reading